Marisken Surgery: Treatment, Procedure & Experiences

 - Swelling of the surrounding tissue

-- Minor bleeding immediately after the procedure
+- Slight bleeding immediately after the procedure

 - Oozing due to open wound healing